The question of monitoring what their children see online is always a frequent one for families.

 What can you do?
 You can set parental controls — or sit next your child to monitor every viewing experience — but broadly, it’s important to know what your kids are watching.
-Platforms such as YouTube, Fortnite, Roblox, to name just a few, are all open season, with little warning about what children will see.
+Platforms such as YouTube, Fortnite, Roblox are all open season, with little warning about what children will see.
 For more traditional TV shows, movies, and video games, Common Sense Media is a great resource for information to help assess what your child can handle developmentally.

 More generally, there is a growing movement encouraging parents to hold off on providing children with smartphones until at least eighth grade.
 The group Wait Until 8th identifies several reasons to wait until a child is old enough to handle the responsibility.
 Smartphones, they say: